 The migration is notable for the fact mother whales are accompanied by offspring making their first trip north, and these mother-calf pairs tend to travel closer to shore than the individual adults heading north.

-Gualala Point Regional Park: Situated where the Gualala River enters the Pacific Ocean, this park offers views that go on forever and a vast expanse of white sandy beach where you can walk, build driftwood castles and collect shells.
+Gualala Point Regional Park: Situated where the Gualala River enters the Pacific Ocean, this park offers views that go on forever and a vast expanse of white sandy beach where you can walk, collect shells, and admire the driftwood.
 The aptly named Whale Watch Point on the bluff high above the beach is the best location for spotting whales.
 Spend the night in the park's campground, nestled in a forest along the river, then rise early, walk to the bluff, and maybe you’ll spot the first whale of the day.
 “Take binoculars,” said Regional Parks Ranger Susan Bechtel, who also recommends using a viewing chart like this guide from the National Oceanic and Atmospheric Administration.

 Sea Ranch Access Coastal Trails: Just south of Gualala, The Sea Ranch extends for 10 miles along this stunningly beautiful strip of the Sonoma coast.
 The headlands here are known for their panoramic views of sea, sky, rocky outcrops, and migrating whales.
 The Sea Ranch is a private community, but the public can use six coastal access trails that cross the wind-swept bluffs.
 Trailheads are clearly marked along Highway 1.

 “Any of the Sea Ranch access points is good for whale-watching,” said Ranger Bechtel, “but up on the bluffs is better than down on the beaches.”